mirza-rizvi/hide-title-post-page/docs/developer-guide.md

 1. When editing a post or page, the meta box labeled **Hide Title** appears in the sidebar.
 2. Checking the box stores a `hide_title` value of `1` in the post's metadata.
-3. The `Hide_Title_Plugin::filter_title` method checks this value and removes the title from the front end when set.
+3. The `Hide_Title_Filter::filter_title` method checks this value and removes the title from the front end when set.

 ## Example Scenario